xbeat/Machine-Learning/README.md

 Master Waffle Charts

 Master Waffle Charts are a visually appealing alternative to pie charts, displaying data in a grid of squares.
 Each square represents a portion of the whole, making it easy to compare different categories.
 These charts are particularly useful for showing percentages or proportions in a more engaging and easily digestible format.

+## Kalman Filter for Time Series Analysis in Python

+Introduction to Kalman Filter for Time Series

+The Kalman filter is a powerful algorithm for estimating the state of a system from noisy measurements.
+In time series analysis, it's used to estimate the true underlying signal, reduce noise, and make predictions.
+This presentation will explore the application of Kalman filters to time series data using Python.

 ## End-to-End Retrieval-Augmented Generation (RAG) Application Using Haystack, Pinecone, and Mistral AI